Junqingchen01/goodbuck_f/README.md

 # password:
 chen

-#  you can use this normal user to login the app for some page
+#  you can use this new user to login the app for see the all pages without dados
-# (the different type of user will see different in the page premium)
 # username:
-user1
+user
 # password:
-user1
+user

 Now that you have successfully run the app, let's modify it.